BrandonDuenas/House-Depot-Sales-by-Region/README.md

 ### Data Preperation

 For the preperation I did the following
-1. Added each file manually from paper to spreadsheet
+1. Sales data from each file was manually entered into a spreadsheet.
-2. Acknowledged missing values but still added them into sales data
+2. Missing values were noted but included in the sales data.
 3. Formatted Data to work seemless with Tableau

 ### Exploratory Data Analysis